sanadollu/FlightPatternsAnalysis/README.md

 Sena Ezgi Anadollu

 About the Project
-This project was developed as part of a Computational Finance course.
-The development was completed in April 2024.
+This project was developed as part of a Data Mining course.
+The development was completed in August 2024.